Gaza Sniper Fire, Rocket Attacks Spark Israeli Response

+Video showing the destruction of a Palestinian Islamic Jihad cross-border terror tunnel in the Southern Gaza Strip.
+The terror tunnel was neutralized by IDF fighter jets.
+The tunnel included a number of entrances and was over 20 meters (65 feet) deep.
+(Video courtesy: Israel Defense Forces)

-Terrorists launched more than 90 rockets at southern Israel by midday on Saturday.
-Alarms warning residents to go to protected areas sounded along the coast and later as far north as Beit Shemesh, 20 miles outside Jerusalem.
+Terrorists launched more than 250 rockets at southern Israel on Saturday.
+Red Alert alarms warning residents to go to protected areas sounded from morning until night in southern Israel, along the coast and at one point as far north as Beit Shemesh, 20 miles outside Jerusalem.

-One rocket also slammed into a house near Ashkelon, causing damage but no injuries as the residents were able to take shelter before the rocket hit.
+A rocket slammed into a house near Ashkelon, causing damage but no injuries as the residents were able to take shelter before the rocket hit.

-Israel struck back targeting more than 10 Hamas and Islamic Jihad sites by air and tank, the Israel Defense Forces said in a statement.
+Israel struck back targeting more than 120 Hamas and Islamic Jihad sites by air and tank, the Israel Defense Forces said.

+The IDF also said it had destroyed a Palestinian Islamic Jihad tunnel from the air that crossed under the border from Gaza into Israel.
+According to a statement, the purpose of the tunnel was to carry out terror attacks inside Israel.

+Israeli Prime Minister Benjamin Netanyahu is due to meet with the security cabinet on Sunday to discuss Israel's continuing response.

 We have just started carrying out an aerial strike of Hamas and Palestinian Islamic Jihad targets across Gaza.